FuriKuri/rpi-docker-swarm/README.md

 ```
 $ docker service create --replicas=2 --network=ping-pong-net --endpoint-mode dnsrr --name ping furikuri/rpi-ping-pong --hit-chance 85
 $ docker service create --replicas=2 --network=ping-pong-net --endpoint-mode dnsrr --name pong furikuri/rpi-ping-pong --hit-chance 85
-$ docker service create --replicas=2 --network=ping-pong-net --endpoint-mode dnsrr --name ping-pong-manager furikuri/rpi-ping-pong --mode server
+$ docker service create --replicas=2 --network=ping-pong-net --endpoint-mode dnsrr --name ping-pong-table furikuri/rpi-ping-pong --mode server
 ```

 In addition we will start a simple proxy on every node.
-So every node will be able to serve the service, irrespective of whether or not the node has a running service instance of ```ping-pong-manager```.
+So every node will be able to serve the service, irrespective of whether or not the node has a running service instance of ```ping-pong-table```.

 ```
 $ docker service create --mode=global --network=ping-pong-net --name ping-pong-proxy --publish 3000:3000 furikuri/rpi-ping-pong-proxy
 ```

 All services use the service name and the service discovery mechanism form docker.
-For example the ```ping-pong-manager``` will do a GET request to ```http://pong:3000```.
+For example the ```ping-pong-table``` will do a GET request to ```http://pong:3000```.

 Let's check if all services are running: